 In order to be eligible to sit for the certification examination as a Board Certified Behavior Analyst (BCBA), graduates must possess a minimum of a master’s degree from an accredited university that was (a) conferred in behavior analysis, education, or psychology, or (b) conferred in a degree program in which the candidate completed a Behavior Analyst Certification Board® (BACB) approved course sequence.
-Since Antioch University New England’s ABA Certificate Program is a BACB approved course sequence, then students who do not already possess a master’s degree in an appropriate discipline can, with a few additional credits, turn the ABA Certificate Program into a Master’s of Applied Behavior Analysis.
+Since Antioch University New England’s ABA Certificate Program is a BACB approved course sequence, then students who do not already possess a master’s degree in an appropriate discipline can, with a few additional credits, turn the ABA Certificate Program into a Master of Science in Applied Behavior Analysis.

 Additional requirements exist for eligibility to sit for the BCBA examination.
 These can be complicated, so applicants are encouraged to seek clarification by attending a Visiting Day, reading the Behavior Analyst Certification Board BCBA eligibility standards or contacting the ABA Program Director.